Ashrith16/mern-estate/README.md

 # mern-estate

-The App Folders is in Master Branch
+The Code Folders is in Master Branch